 The total sun eclipse (8:9) was on June 15, 763 BC, and provides a fixed point for Old Testament chronology.
 Assyrian records list the eclipse on a clay tablet found at Nineveh (information from The World of the Bible, Volume 3).

 One of the major themes of Isaiah is that human pride will be humbled.
-Isaiah’s prophecy came to the people during the reigns of Uzziah and Jotham (chapters 1-6), Ahaz (chapters 7-14), and Hezekiah (chapters 15-39).
+Isaiah’s prophecy came to the people during the reigns of Uzziah and Jotham (chapters 1-6), Ahaz (chapters 7-14), and Hezekiah (beginning with chapter 15).
 In all of these there is a call for Judah and Israel to repent.
 In chapters 40-66 hope and consolation are given with God’s promise of the Messiah and future blessings (information from Tremper Longman III, expositor for Isaiah in the Holman Christian Standard Bible).